sydasif/dot_env/README.md

 ## Understanding Python-dotenv

 Python-dotenv is a popular library that simplifies the management of environment variables in Python applications.
-It allows you to store configuration settings in a .env file and easily load them into your script.
+It allows you to store configuration settings in a `.env` file and easily load them into your script.
 This means you can keep sensitive information out of your source code and version control, reducing the risk of exposure.

 ## Key Benefits of Python-dotenv

 - Follows 12-factor principles: Python-dotenv adheres to the 12-factor principles for building scalable and maintainable applications, ensuring consistency and reliability.
-- Simplifies development and testing: By enabling the use of different .env files for specific environments (e.g., development, production), Python-dotenv streamlines the development and testing process.
+- Simplifies development and testing: By enabling the use of different `.env` files for specific environments (e.g., development, production), Python-dotenv streamlines the development and testing process.
-- Supports various formats: It supports variable expansion, multiline values, and comments in the .env file format, providing flexibility and ease of use.
+- Supports various formats: It supports variable expansion, multiline values, and comments in the `.env` file format, providing flexibility and ease of use.
 - Cross-platform compatibility: Python-dotenv is compatible with any system, allowing for seamless integration across different environments.
 - Integration with other Python libraries: It integrates well with other Python libraries and frameworks, such as Flask, Django, and IPython, enhancing its versatility and utility.

 ## Getting Started with Python-dotenv

-To begin using Python-dotenv in your projects, you'll first need to install it via pip:
+To begin using Python-dotenv in your projects, you'll first need to install it via `pip`:

 ```bash
 pip install python-dotenv
 ```

-Once installed, you can create a .env file in the root directory of your project to store your environment variables.
-Here's an example of what a .env file might look like:
+Once installed, you can create a `.env` file in the root directory of your project to store your environment variables.
+Here's an example of what a `.env` file might look like:

 ```bash
 DB_USER=admin
 DB_PASS=cisco123
 ```

-Remember, each line in the .env file represents a single environment variable, with the key and value separated by an equals sign (=).
-It's essential to keep your .env file secure and out of version control by adding it to your .gitignore file.
+Remember, each line in the `.env` file represents a single environment variable, with the key and value separated by an equals sign `=`.
+It's essential to keep your `.env` file secure and out of version control by adding it to your `.gitignore` file.

 ## Using Python-dotenv in Your Scripts

-With the .env file in place, you can load the environment variables into your Python script using Python-dotenv.
+With the `.env` file in place, you can load the environment variables into your Python script using Python-dotenv.
 Here's how you can do it:

 ```python
 import os